- 1.1. I have been accepted to the JET Programme. Can I change my point of departure?

 - 3.1.
 How are couples (married, engaged, companion) treated in the selection process?

-Couples are treated the same as every other JET Programme applicant: that is, each applicant is considered based on the strength of his/her application and performance at the interview process.
+Couples are treated the same as every other JET Programme applicant: that is, each applicant is considered based on the strength of their individual application and performance at the interview process.

 - 3.2.
 My spouse and I have been accepted to the JET Programme.
 Will we be placed together?

-If both you and your spouse apply and are selected, efforts will be made to place both of you in the same or nearby contracting organisations, however such placement cannot be guaranteed.
-Please fully consider that you may not be placed near each other.
+If both you and your spouse apply and are selected, efforts will be made to place both of you in the same or nearby contracting organisations.
+However, such placement cannot be guaranteed, so please be aware that you may possibly not be placed near each other.

 ― Coming to Japan ―